 Skip to main content

-It is specifically designed for working with sectors only.
-Unlike the Linedef Tool, it does not include a creation mode, as sectors are automatically formed when a closed shape is created.
+In 2D, it is specifically designed for working with sectors only.
+Unlike the Linedef / Edge Tool, it does not include a creation mode, as sectors are automatically formed when a closed shape is created.

 Selection Modes